If something is under your nose then you’re oblivious to it even though it’s right there in front of you.

-Example: Jake was trying to hook up a game console to his TV, but it wasn’t working.
-He couldn’t figure out what the problem was and so he was on the verge of returning it.
-Little did Jake know, the problem was right under his nose the whole time; the power cord was not plugged in!
+Example: Jake was trying to hook up a new game console to his television, but it wasn’t working and he couldn’t figure out what the problem was.
+Little did Jake know that the solution was right under his nose the whole time; the power cord was not plugged in!

-In other words, he was unaware of something that should have been very obvious.
+(In other words, he was unaware of something that should have been obvious.)

-As the saying goes, it’s under your nose!
-So how long have people been using this expression?
-It’s said that it dates back to at least the 1500s, but I could not find any examples of it from that time.
+As the saying goes, it is right there under your nose!
+How long have people been using this expression?
+It is said this phrase dates back to at least the 1500s, but I could not find any examples of it from that time.
 The earliest I could find it is from the 1600s.
-For example, the phrase is found in The Copie of a Letter sent from The Roaring Boyes in Elizium, from the year 1641:
+For example, the phrase is seen in The Copie of a Letter sent from The Roaring Boyes in Elizium, from the year 1641:

 “Can you my worthy hosts sit and see those

 That make you weare od money in your hose,

 It is common for the word “right” to be inserted in front of this expression.
 The earliest I could find of ‘right under your nose’ is from the newspaper The Sydney Morning Herald, November 1856: